Lab 01 — Environment Setup

 Key concepts and tools

-git,git clone,git push,git pull- SSH key authentication
+git,git clone,git add,git commit,git push,git pull,git log- SSH key authentication (SCC and laptop)

 - HPC concepts: head node vs. compute node, home directory vs. project directory